Storm-Networks/Chatroom/README.md

 git add
 git commit
 ```
-Screenshot of rendered GitHub Markdown showing a code block.
-The words "git status," "git add," and "git commit" appear in a fixed-width typeface, highlighted in light gray.

-For more information, see "Creating and highlighting code blocks."

 If you are frequently editing code snippets and tables, you may benefit from enabling a fixed-width font in all comment fields on GitHub.
-For more information, see "About writing and formatting on GitHub."

-Supported color models
+### Supported color models

 In issues, pull requests, and discussions, you can call out colors within a sentence by using backticks.
 A supported color model within backticks will display a visualization of the color.